|- An asphalt patch replaced one of the cobblestones that was ceremoniously uplifted for the streetcar groundbreaking earlier in the day.|

 I saw the groundbreaking as it streamed live while I worked at my desk.
 Due to meetings, I wasn't able to go down there.
 Event though I wasn't standing there among friends at the ceremony, I couldn't help but feel excited.
 Despite similar projects proven to be major successes, both from an economic and transportation perspective, in countless other cities - many here remained opposed.
 Talk radio fills the suburban airwaves with nonsense and lies (remember when I disproved Bill Cunningham?).
 Special interest groups lead by a lawyer from Anderson Township tried to bring forth multiple ballot issues and had a loss handed to them two times.
 Their tactics of comparing the streetcar to 9/11, blaming the deaths of children on it and generally lying have failed them.

 Aside from Detroit, Cincinnati is the largest city without some form of rail transit.
 That's changing.
 The streetcar is the first step of what could be a larger rail system and one that complements our existing public transit nicely.
-It's time for the opposition and talk radio to learn their lesson: You lost!
-The Enquirer should stop publishing letters to the editor from Forest Park, West Chester, Liberty Township and other places that have NOTHING to do with Cincinnati or the streetcar.
 This groundbreaking was a victory for those who believed Cincinnati could become something better.
 As new skyscrapers rise, parks come to life and businesses keep moving to the city - the streetcar will be there to lead it all in.

 Whether you like it or not, it's coming.
 Friday was a great day to be a Cincinnatian.